rchrd2/ApacheMusic/readme.txt

 -> Copy the contents of public onto your apache web server.
 -> Edit the .htaccess to have the correct paths
-     - Search for "/mupach/source/public/" and change that to the path to your Mupach root.
+     - Search for "/_mupach" and change that to the path to your Mupach root.
+This is relative to the URL (eg the URL to the file).
+     It's not the full server path.
+-> Edit "header.shtml" to also update the paths if needed.
 -> Follow the example content structure to add your own music
      - Mupach expects two files in each directory: Album-Art.jpg, and liner.txt
      - Mupach uses mod_autoindex to list the music files, and the Yahoo Web Player parses these to generate a media player.

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 RELEASE NOTES

+08/01/21 -- Code updated so hopefully it works.
+Also change to soundmanager
+            instead of Yahoo music player (defunkt);
 08/19/12 -- Pushed to Github®